 User experience requirements

+This section addresses user experience requirements of a telepresence system on an end to end system basis, primarily in terms of functional requirements, rather than detailed performance requirements.

-{Editor’s Note: We need to consider if a system perspective is required, in other words use “system requirements” to capture “user experience requirements”.
-We also need to consider the difference between performance requirements and functional requirements, and if user experience in terms of performance metrics is out of scope.
-Further contributions are needed to describe these requirements more precisely, and to limit them to not require detailed performance metrics which may not be available in the near-term.
+{Editor’s Note: Further contributions are needed to describe these requirements more precisely, and to limit them to not require detailed performance metrics which may not be available in the near-term.
 Treat the following as examples for now.

-User01: The telepresence system is recommended to support actual size high-definition (includes 1080p, 1080i, etc.) imaging of videoconferencing participants at the remote end.
+User01: It is recommended that a telepresence system support actual size high-definition (includes 1080p, 1080i, etc.) imaging of videoconferencing participants at the remote end.
 The support of actual size is considered an advanced Telepresence feature.

 {Editor’s Note: The supported HD modes need further consideration.}

-User02: It is recommended that the telepresence system provide an experience where there is awareness of both direct gaze and averted gaze, with the remote participants’ video images being rendered within a tolerable angle in both horizontal and vertical axes from the gaze direction between the two communicating participants.
+User02: It is recommended that a telepresence system provide an experience where there is awareness of both direct gaze and averted gaze, with the remote participants’ video images being rendered within a tolerable angle in both horizontal and vertical axes from the gaze direction between the two communicating participants.

 Note - The visual clues for determining the gaze direction may include the orientation of the looker’s eyes with respect to their head and the orientation of the looker’s head with respect to the environment.
 Some research suggests that tolerable angles are 3-5 degrees horizontal and up to 12 degrees upward and 8 degrees downward.

-User03: The telepresence system is recommended to support a means of locating the speaker in a remote meeting room so that local participants can readily identify the position of different remote speakers.
+User03: It is recommended that a telepresence system support a means of locating the speaker in a remote meeting room so that local participants can readily identify the position of different remote speakers.

-User04: The telepresence system is required to enable synchronization of audio and video from the remote location.
+User04: It is required that a telepresence system enable synchronization of audio and video from the remote location.
 Synchronization includes “lip-sync” and the sequencing of multiple media streams.

-User05: The telepresence system is recommended to provide a control function to allow a user to perform an operation with a minimum of input thus enabling convenient centralized management and one-touch smart control capabilities.
+User05: It is recommended that a telepresence system provide a control function to allow a user to perform an operation with a minimum of input thus enabling convenient centralized management and one-touch smart control capabilities.

-User06: The telepresence system is recommended to provide harmonized environment for assuring immersive presences of remote users.
-Typically in order to provide immersive and realistic experiences to users, some environmental factors are aligned.
-These environmental factors for example include: interior design such as shape of desk, wall colour, illumination, position of light, etc.
+User06: It is recommended that a telepresence system provide harmonized environment for assuring immersive presences of remote users.
+Typically in order to provide immersive and realistic experiences to users, some environmental factors are aligned between local and remote locations.
+These environmental factors for example include: interior design such as: the desk shape, wall colour, illumination, lighting position, etc.

-User07: The telepresence system is recommended to support multiple video sources in each meeting room.
-The output from the neighbouring cameras is recommended to provide a seamless view of the conference participants.
+User07: It is recommended that a telepresence system support multiple video sources in each meeting room.
+It is recommended that these video sources provide a seamless view of the conference participants.

-User08: The telepresence system is recommended to support multiple screens in each meeting room.
-The gap width between neighbouring displays is recommended to be minimized.
-The output images on neighbouring displays are recommended to be continuous (across the frame borders (physical or virtual), if they exist).
+User08: It is recommended that a telepresence system support multiple screens in each meeting room.
+It is recommended that the gap width between neighbouring displays be minimized.
+Furthermore it is recommended that the output images on neighbouring displays be continuous (across the frame borders (physical or virtual), if they exist).

 Figure 10 illustrates the continuity requirement.